Salesforce to buy work chat service Slack for $27.7 billion

 “This is a stellar exit strategy for Slack,” said Kate Leggett, an analyst at Forrester Research.
 “Microsoft Teams is eating Slack’s lunch.”

+Slack co-founder Stewart Butterfield will be hoping this sale works out better than when another company he started, photo sharing service Flickr, was sold to Yahoo 15 years ago.
+Flickr got lost in the shuffle at Yahoo amid years of turmoil before it was finally sold again in 2018 to SmugMug.

-But Leggett said it’s also “really good for Salesforce” to add a popular collaboration tool to its own software suite, which is focused on managing customer relationships for businesses and government agencies.
+Leggett predicted Salesforce would benefit from owning Slack because it will add a popular collaboration tool to its own software suite, which is focused on managing customer relationships for businesses and government agencies.
 She said the need for customer-relations agents and other Salesforce users to swarm around a topic and collaborate remotely has only grown with the coronavirus pandemic that has sent so many office workers home and got many hooked on new online tools.

 “I think the pandemic’s played a massive role” in paving the way for the deal, Ives said.
 “The Zooms, the Slacks, the Microsoft Teams, that’s going to be a new part of the workforce.”